Bayt-al-Hikmah/NestJs/Workshop4/Workshop4.md

 ## Objectives
 - Upload and manage files efficiently
-- Work with settings files and project configuration
+- Work with Project Configuration
+- Exploring Pipes, Guards, and Interceptors
 ## Upload and Manage Files Efficiently in NestJS
 NestJS offers a powerful and flexible way to handle file uploads.
 This involves using  `@fastify/multipart` to handle `multipart/form-data`, which is primarily used for file uploads.
 ### Introduction